 A cornerstone of the ACT program is what we call “embedded research,” engaging sites and publics beyond the MIT campus.
 CAVS inspired this commitment with its sustained, culturally significant engagement with the city of Boston.
 Embedded research is not only a way for our program to build bridges to other sites and communities in flux or in conflict, it is also a way for us to encourage our students to foster meaningful, sustained engagements as part of their practice, as artists and as citizens.
 This emphasis on embedded research, we believe, is part of what makes ACT unique.

 ACT offers a rigorous and highly selective two-year graduate program, the Master of Science in Art Culture and Technology (SMACT), as well as an undergraduate minor and concentration.
-It also offers a variety of introductory courses to the general MIT student population and courses tailored to undergraduates majoring in architecture.
+It also offers a variety of introductory courses to the general MIT student population and subjects tailored to undergraduates majoring in architecture.
 Advanced courses related to specific media and topics are offered as electives for both undergraduate and graduate students.
 ACT studio courses are complemented by practical workshops and discussions in theory and criticism, often provided by fellows and visitors to the program.
 Studios also regularly involve research field trips, which, in addition to their research/pedagogical value, help ACT promote new circuits of artistic and scholarly collaboration.

 For further information, contact ACT, Room E15-212, 617-253-5229, fax 617-253-3977.